-- g. at the end of a PPO's first and second training cycles, complete a Cycle Summary Report indicating whether the PPO demonstrated the required minimum competency in each key performance characteristics. - h. at the end of a PPO's third training cycle, complete a Final Summary Report indicating whether the PPO demonstrated the required minimum competency in each key performance characteristics. - i. complete DORs, CSRs, FSRs, and Remedial Summary Reports (RSRs) no later than the next tour of duty.
-If the FTO is going on his or her scheduled RDO, furlough, or use of discretionary time, then the reports must be completed by the end of their tour of duty. - NOTE: There must be comments justifying the numeric score annotated on each evaluation category unless it was marked "not observed." - j. identify and document areas of improvement for his or her assigned PPO in the applicable DOR, CSR, FSR, or RSR. - k. perform other duties and adhere to the standards as outlined in the FTEP Manual. - 3.
-When an FTO indicates in an FSR that a PPO is not Field Qualified, that FTO will: - a. request that the Field Training and Evaluation Review Board be convened by following the procedures listed below in Item VIII-B-6. - b. notify the Bureau of Patrol, via an email to: FTES@chicagopolice.org. - c. notify the on-duty watch operations lieutenant. - 4.
-At the conclusion of every remedial-training cycle, the assigned FTO will submit a Remedial Summary Report.
+- There must be comments justifying the numeric score annotated on each evaluation category unless it was marked "not observed." - j. identify and document areas of improvement for his or her assigned PPO in the applicable DOR, CSR, FSR, or RSR. - k. perform other duties and adhere to the standards as outlined in the FTEP Manual. - 3.
+When an FTO indicates in an FSR that a PPO is not Field Qualified, that FTO will: - a. request that the Field Training and Evaluation Review Board be convened by following the procedures listed below in Item VIII-B-5. - b. notify the Bureau of Patrol, via an email to: FTES@chicagopolice.org. - c. notify the on-duty watch operations lieutenant.

+- 4. At the conclusion of every remedial-training cycle, the assigned FTO will submit a Remedial Summary Report.
 This report will either indicate that the PPO is "field-qualified" in all ten rating areas or request that the Field Training and Evaluation Review Board convene to determine the future status of the PPO. - 5.
-If an FTO determines a PPO's performance needs to be reviewed by the Field Training and Evaluation Review Board at any stage of field training, the FTO will: - a. notify the evaluation sergeant and designated district lieutenant. - b. submit a To-From-Subject Report through the chain of command to the Chief, Bureau of Patrol, or designee documenting the factors contributing to the request. - NOTE: Unacceptable performance may include, but is not limited to, the PPO being the subject of a Complaint Register investigation, medical roll abuse, not responding to training, or disciplinary action. - c. if such a request is made or pending, document this fact in the DOR, CSR, or FSR.
+If an FTO determines a PPO's performance needs to be reviewed by the Field Training and Evaluation Review Board at any stage of field training, the FTO will immediately: - a. notify the evaluation sergeant and designated district lieutenant. - b. submit a To-From-Subject Report through the chain of command to the Chief, Bureau of Patrol, or designee documenting the factors contributing to the request for review by the Field Training and Evaluation Review Board. - NOTE: Unacceptable performance may include, but is not limited to, the PPO being the subject of a Complaint Register investigation, medical roll abuse, not responding to training, or disciplinary action. - c. if such a request for review by the Field Training and Evaluation Review Board is made or pending, document this fact in the DOR, CSR, or FSR.
 The request will be made at least seven days prior to the start of the next period, if feasible.
 This will allow the Field Training and Evaluation Section, Bureau of Patrol, to allocate the proper resources to ensure the PPO is included in the next field-training cycle for a possible remedial cycle. - 6.
 The FTO assigned to a PPO's third training cycle will review and take into consideration the PPO's previous CSR when making a recommendation regarding the PPO's field-qualification rating. - 7.
-FTOs will accumulate a half hour of overtime upon completion of DORs, CSRs, FSRs, or RSRs.

-- 8. If the evaluation is for the previous day, it will be completed prior to the beginning of the tour of duty; if it is for the same day, it will be completed after the end of the tour of duty. - 9.
+FTOs will accumulate a half hour of overtime upon completion of DORs, CSRs, FSRs, or RSRs. - 8.
+If the evaluation is for the previous day, it will be completed prior to the beginning of the tour of duty; if it is for the same day, it will be completed after the end of the tour of duty. - 9.
 An evaluation record number must be included on the Automated Overtime/Compensatory Time Report. - 10.
 Additional Responsibilities of the FTO